vitorc/TestTask/StudyGroups/README.md

 ﻿# EPAM Test Task

 ## About
-This repository contains the EPAM Systems challenge, which is divided into three parts:
+This repository contains the EPAM Systems challenge, divided into three parts:
 1. Creation of manual test scenarios
 2. Creation of database queries with MS SQL
 3. Creation of automated tests

+The SQL code and manual tests are available in the "Test Task - SQL and High Level Tests.pdf" file.
 The automated tests were developed using the Playwright framework with the C# stack, covering both API and UI testing.

 ## How to Install